deliaogr/games-app/README.md

 ## Features
 - A list of different games from a free API
 - A cart for saving your favorite games
+- A page for each item in the list
+- The ability to edit each item
 - Sass and SCSS for styling
 - React.Context for managing global state
 - Redux Toolkit for managing complex state